jerrinsg/go-pmem/README.md

 ## Introduction
 `go-pmem` is a project that adds native persistent memory support to Go.
-This is achieved through a combination of language extensions, enhancements to the Go memory allocator and garbage collector, a growable heap design and runtime support for pointer swizzling.
+This is achieved through a combination of language extensions, compiler instrumentation, and runtime changes.
+Detailed design and implementation details of go-pmem can be found in the [ATC 2020 paper](https://www.usenix.org/conference/atc20/presentation/george) on go-pmem.
+We have also created a [website](https://vmware.github.io/persistent-memory-projects/) which contains additional documentation and performance reports.

-## Design
-The design details of `go-pmem` can be found in the `design/` folder.

 ## How to Build
 The persistent memory changes introduced in `go-pmem` is currently supported